 Instead of bee-lining it straight to Atlanta on your next trip, consider making a few stops along the way to see what the small towns and rural areas are all about.
 With a big dose of Southern hospitality and a family-friendly atmosphere, you might be surprised at what you find around the state!

 Here are some of the best small towns in Georgia to see on your next road trip.

 Senoia has become famous for being a film site for the popular television show, The Walking Dead.
 Take a Walking Dead tour if you’re a fan of the show!
 Scenes from the remake of Footloose were also filmed here, which helped to transform the town into the Hollywood of the Southeast.
-It’s located in Fayette County and near Peachtree City, which is another fun small town that’s a favorite among golf enthusiasts.
+It’s located near Peachtree City, which is another fun small town that’s a favorite among golf enthusiasts.
 There are some nice B&Bs to stay at when you visit Senoia and a buggy museum that will transport you back in history to a simpler time.
 Two recommended B&Bs are the Veranda Bed & Breakfast Inn and the Culpepper House Bed and Breakfast.

 Newnan is another smaller Georgia town, with only 41,000 residents calling it home, but has seen a surge in population over the last decade.
 The historic town boasts quintessential southern charm and historic antebellum architecture to match.
 Be sure to visit popular restaurants for some southern dining.
 Popular options include Meat N Great for American fare and Redneck Gourmet for some iconic southern dining.